I spent my first full day in New York walking around the city with Greg from Real New York tours and some others who were staying in my Hostel.

 Here are some of the spots we visited (click on anything that is underlined for more info):

 - The Stonewall pub (the most famous LGBT bar in the world).
 When we were here Greg gave us an insight into the history of the Sodomy laws in New York which meant it was illegal to be openly gay up until the 1970s.
-The Stonewall is the site of the first ever Gay Pride march and a famous riot took place here – I’ll link the Wikipedia page here if you would like the read more, it is actually really interesting – HERE
+The Stonewall is the site of the first ever Gay Pride march and a famous riot took place here – I’ll link the Wikipedia page here if you would like the read more – HERE

 - There is also a park beside the pub called Christopher park, where the Gay Liberation Monument by American artist George Segal is located – really worth seeing.